by Candi Helseth

 MEDICAL HOMES: Keeping patients in a coordinated loop

 In North Carolina and Idaho, providers with long-term commitments to care coordination have adopted the National Committee for Quality Assurance (NCQA) patient-centered medical home (PCMH) model (see sidebar).
 Begun in 1991 to coordinate care for Medicaid patients throughout the state, Community Care of North Carolina (CCNC) began its own PCMH model in 1998 and is now working toward NCQA PCMH levels.
 In Idaho, the Family Medicine Residency of Idaho (FMRI), where Epperly is CEO and program director, achieved the NCQA’s highest ranking for medical clinics last fall.
 Also, the Health Resources and Services Administration (HRSA) named FMRI a Teaching Health Center.
 FMRI encompasses four community clinics in rural Idaho’s Treasure Valley.
-(Previous stories on FMRI and CCNC appeared in the Rural Monitor, Spring 2009).
+(Previous stories on FMRI and CCNC appeared in the Rural Monitor, Spring 2009, no longer available online).

 Since 2009, when CCNC was first featured, this community-based regional network system has grown from 891,000 to 1.26 million enrollees.
 More than 90,000 CCNC enrollees are Medicaid recipients; 981,000 are children and 269,000 are termed ABD (Aged, Blind, and Disabled).
 Communications Director Paul Mahoney said ABD patients typically are acutely physically ill, have multiple chronic disease diagnoses, are on numerous prescription medications and are economically disadvantaged.
 Nearly one-half have some element of mental health comorbidity.
 To strengthen the local resources, CCNC has increased the number of caseworkers from 600 to 800 and added a pharmacist and behavioral health coordinator to each of its 14 networks covering all 100 N.C. counties.